Elzair/nazghul/win32/readme.txt

 /mingw/lib directory, and all the files from the haxima-1.002 dir in one directory, and run the exe from there.

-If the Makefile is out of date, you may get complaints about missing include files, or "undefined references".
+If the win32/Makefile is out of date, you may get complaints about missing include files, or "undefined references".
 If you go the part of the Makefile where there is a huge list of *.h, *.c and *.o files, and add whatever ones we forgot, then it should work.

+You may also need to tweak the options in win32/config.h as well, especially in respect to version number.
+Version number in the worlds/haxima/start-new-game can get out of date easily, too...